Health

 How Much Water Do You Need?

 The general recommendation is about 8 glasses (64 ounces) of water per day, but individual needs vary based on activity level, climate, and overall health.
+For personalized recommendations, check out our water intake calculator and chart or our comprehensive guide based on age, weight, and activity level.
 Using a hydration tracking app like HydrateFrens can help you stay on top of your daily water intake.